tim-kos/CakePHP-Asset-Management-Plugin/README.md

 ## Requirements & Installation

-The plugin has been designed to work with CakePHP 1.3.7 stable.
-You can also make it easily work for CakePHP 1.2.x.
-Instructions for that can be found at the end of the documentation.
+The plugin has been designed to work with CakePHP 1.3.7 stable, but it also works with 1.2.x.

 In case you intend to use LESSCSS, you require Nodejs version 0.2.2 or later.
 Likewise for Coffeescript, Kaffeine and Uglifyjs.